 An early exit from Grand Dunes in Myrtle Beach netted us over 80 NM today to fetch up at Harbor Village.
 Tomorrow we hope to push past Beaufort, NC and be anchored or tied up another 80 or 90 miles along.
 Today we passed the ‘half way’ point of this delivery.
 Sometimes this is accompanied by the mid trip blues.
 So far, the blues have been kept at bay, due in part to the amount of concentration necessary in keeping ‘Marie Louise’ off the shallow and ever changing bottom.
 Twenty Years ago we sailed the ICW with a 7′ draft.
 Today if we tried that, we’d become temporary real estate.
 There are at least six areas now that with a 4 1/2 to 5′ draft you must ‘play’ the tides to get through safely.

 We’re anchored in splendid solitude tonight in Campbell Creek, NC, another 100 NM toward our objective.
-Our before dawn departure netted us a fantastic sunrise, then after an hour or two an auto pilot that died a horrible death.
+Our before dawn departure netted us a fantastic sunrise, then after an hour or two the auto pilot went on a temporary leave of absence.
 “Drat, shucks and Dog gone!” we exclaimed in mutual dismay and disappointment.
 Once we got out on to the wide Neuse River we had a chance to do some troubleshooting.
 Swatting the same blood thirsty flies I climbed down in to the lazz and found the culprit.
 An overheated and stuck ‘open’ 12v solenoid which was repaired by a sharp rap with the handle of a screwdriver.
 We called a tech in Chesapeake, VA and will meet him on Monday morning and replace the ‘sticky’ solenoid.

 Today we escaped from the ICW.
 We swept by Mile 0 in Norfolk and motored happily onto the beautiful blue green Chesapeake.
 After the technician from Ayers Electronics found a bad power connection, then set up and calibrated the auto pilot we were good to go.
 So, go we did.
 We made the noon opening of the Great Bridge Bridge and locked on through the Great Bridge Lock.
 We’re anchored this evening on Chisman Creek off the Poquoson River.
 Quiet and Secure.
 Wendy is simmering a Beef Bourgogne fo our dinner this evening, I just saw her pour in a half bottle of red wine, “Oh boy, oh boy!”